Scarlett796/NewsRecommendation-1/README.md

   - Dowload GloVe pre-trained word embedding (https://nlp.stanford.edu/data/glove.840B.300d.zip)

-  - Unzip it and put it `NewsRecommendation/dataset`
+  - Unzip and put it `NewsRecommendation/dataset`

   - Create a new directory in `NewsRecommendation/dataset` as `MINDsmall`